fl101/awardfares-blog/_posts/2023-06-14-new-features-june-2023.md

 In addition, we added a 24h free trial period of our premium tiers, which is a great way to get familiar with all the features before committing.

-## How To Try AwardFares Without An Account
+## How to try AwardFares without an account

 1. Go to [AwardFares Search](https://awardfares.com/search).
 2. Select your Frequent Flyer Program.